As investors dive deeper into the cannabis extraction space, INN asked two firms for the key metrics to follow in this market.

-“I think that people start seeing extraction as much more than just consumption … Ultimately the extraction process is a key to the formulation,” Cammarata said.
+“I think that people (will) start seeing extraction as much more than just consumption … Ultimately the extraction process is a key to the formulation,” Cammarata said.

-Capacity for an extraction firm is related to the amount of cannabis product these companies can receive and turn around with large-scale processing for the development of products such as vape pens, infused cookies or other novelty items.
+Capacity for an extraction firm is related to the amount of cannabis product these companies can receive and turn around with large-scale processing for the development of products such as vape pens, infused cookies and other novelty items.

 Knight explained that, while capacity remains at the top of investors’ minds when it comes to evaluating these companies, he expects that rationale to evolve very quickly.

 “(Extraction capacity) matters in the sense of your capabilities.
-But what matters is what you can actually extract and what everyone is talking about today is, ‘What contracts are you doing?
+But what matters is what you can actually extract, and what everyone is talking about today is, ‘What contracts are you doing?
 How much are you actually going to extract going into the next year?’”
 Knight said.

-However, despite the natural interest in capacity numbers, both Cammarata and Knight agree the key is the quality of extraction.
+Despite the natural interest in capacity numbers, both Cammarata and Knight agree the key is the quality of extraction.